-MCPs unable to meet ANC requirements are designated as Pass with Conditions and face CAPs.
+MCPs unable to meet ANC requirements are designated as Pass with Conditions and are subject to a Corrective Action Plan (CAP).
 DHCS monitors MCPs to assess whether they are making progress and meeting the requirements under the CAPs.
 MCPs must correct all MCP specific ANC deficiencies within six months of the CAP start date.
-MCPs that fail to comply with CAP requirements, or fail to correct all ANC deficiencies within the six month timeframe, may face additional CAP and/or sanctions.
-BDHCS will close a CAP after confirming that the MCP has corrected all ANC deficiencies.
+MCPs that fail to comply with CAP requirements or fail to correct all ANC deficiencies within the six month timeframe, may face additional CAP requirements and/or sanctions.
+18 DHCS will close a CAP after confirming that the MCP has corrected all ANC deficiencies.